-The result is the Mazda 5 compact minivan.
+The Mazda 5 compact minivan was sold in the U.S. from 2005-'15.
 Although it's significantly smaller than other minivans on the market, the Mazda 5 provides six-passenger capacity along with the distinctive look and sporty handling for which Mazda is known.
-For buyers who need affordable, relatively fuel-efficient family transportation that's particularly easy to maneuver in traffic and a snap to park, the Mazda 5 is a strong choice.

-The 5's front seats are comfortable, though taller folks may wish for more rearward seat travel.
-The second-row captain's chairs slide and recline, and feature a pop-up center table and storage space that can be stowed away to allow a path to the third row.
-The smallish third row is best suited for kids but is easier to get into than most any larger crossover's last row.
-The van's sliding rear doors mean easy access, particularly in parking lots.
-Even with the second row in use and the third row folded down, there are still 44 cubic feet of cargo capacity available.
+The 5's front seats are comfortable, though taller drivers may wish for more rearward seat travel.
+The second-row captain's chairs slide and recline.
+The smallish third row is best suited for kids.
+Although they aren't power-operated, the van's sliding rear doors provide easy access to children, particularly in tight parking lots.
+There's plenty of cargo volume as well.

-If you are looking for older years, visit our used Mazda MAZDA5 page.
+If you are looking for older years, visit our used Mazda 5 page.